 Once you have the right filters in place, an additional problem involves the trace minerals that are actually good for us.
 Chemical filters in particular don’t discriminate between a chemical or mineral that is harmful (chlorine) and one that is healthy (calcium).
 So a good, healthy filter is one that not only removes the harmful or unwanted material from the water, but makes sure that the trace minerals like…

-That’s where reverse osmosis water comes in.
+That’s where Reverse Osmosis comes in.

 What is Reverse Osmosis Water Filtration?